1940

 Late in the day, after Jack took care of some business at the TWA terminal office, they

 magnificent Arizona sunset.
-As the clearance lights twinkled far above the city Roy fell into a
+As the clearance lights twinkled far above Phoenix, Roy fell into a

 Angeles and the Pacific Ocean.
 Over the background of the engines he could just barely hear

-Jack and Helen visiting with each other, sitting in the cockpit.
-The daylight horizon lost its light
+Jack and Helen visiting with each other up in the cockpit.
+The dim horizon lost its light to the

-to the crimson hues of a setting sun as the executive airliner continued north to Sedona.
-Just as
+crimson hues of a setting sun as the executive airliner continued north to Sedona.
+Just as Roy

-Roy was starting to really relax Jack announced they were due to touch down in about 5
+was starting to relax Jack announced they were about to touch down in 5 minutes.

-almost at idle, purred as the plane swung in low and glided over the highway where the brilliant
+and almost at idle, purred as the plane swung in low and glided over the highway, where the

-flip-down landing lights illuminated the sage brush and pavement like daylight.
-They touched
+brilliant flip-down landing lights illuminated the sage brush and pavement like daylight.
+They

-down amid running jack rabbits and rolled to a stop near where the Frye ranch car was parked.
+touched down amid running jack rabbits and rolled to a stop near the ranch car.
+Roy stepped

-Roy stepped down from the Lockheed into the cool desert evening.
-The Arizona stars reflected
+down from the Lockheed into the cool desert evening.
+The Arizona stars reflected brilliantly off

-brilliantly off the mirrored surface of the Electra and the smell of sagebrush and hot oil assailed
+the mirrored surface of the Electra and the smell of sagebrush and hot oil assailed his senses.

-his senses.
-The only sound was crickets and the steady ticking of the hot radial engines.
+The only sound heard was crickets and the steady ticking of the hot radial engines.

-memory of that special day vivid in his 96 year old mind.
+memory of that special day is vivid in his 96 year old mind!
 Roy has now passed away but each

-time I interviewed him he was a delight and a gentleman.
-He never failed to mention how much
+time I interviewed him he was a delight and a true gentleman.
+He never failed to mention how

-he thought of the Fryes and how they had “enriched” his life.
+much he thought of the Fryes and how they had “enriched” his life!

-Please Note- I wrote this piece to reflect in “story-form” Roy’s recollection of his trip to
+Please Note- I wrote this piece to reflect in “story-format” Roy’s recollection of his trip to

 Phoenix with the Fryes.
 I filled in details only as I felt appropriate.
 Roy did not mention

-not, the crew of the Frye private planes were staffed by a pilot (Frye) and copilot.
-Especially,
+not the crew of the Frye private planes were staffed by a captain (Frye) and TWA co-pilot.

-when flying out west to the Sedona ranch.
-This extra pilot was necessitated by Frye who always
+Especially when flying out west to the Sedona ranch.
+This extra pilot was necessitated by Frye

-worked in the cabin on paperwork and entertained TWA clients and associates on flights.
-It
+who always worked in the cabin on paperwork and entertained TWA clients and associates on

-appears this day the copilot stayed behind at Cottonwood (where Jack always put them up at a
+flights.
+It appears this day the co-pilot stayed behind at Cottonwood (where Jack always put his

-motel) and Jack flew the plane down to Sky Harbor himself.
-A few years later, with Jack’s
+pilots up at a local motel) and Jack flew the plane down to Sky Harbor himself.
+A few years

-Lodestar, the flight crew included the Frye’s private TWA V.I.P.
-Hostess Harriet Appelwick who
+later (with Jack’s Lodestar) the flight crew included the Frye’s private TWA V.I.P.
+Hostess

 Roy didn't take any pictures the day he flew to Phoenix